The hard sales lessons we learned as we built one of India’s fastest-growing startups.

 On average companies lose 30% every year of their leads to “decay”.
 Decay refers to leads that go cold because of changes in contact information, like phone numbers, email addresses or employer information.

-With outbound marketing, certain leads you acquired and nurtured may leave their current jobs or move find better opportunities.
+With outbound marketing, certain leads you acquired and nurtured may leave their current jobs or move to find better opportunities.
 This may seem like an impossible sale but it is, in fact, one of the best closing opportunities you may get.

 A post-employer-change is when a buyer is the most open to new solutions.